 The Bachelor’s programme in English (180 ECTS) will provide you with a solid understanding of the history and culture of English-speaking countries, as well as an extensive linguistic knowledge of the language.

-The high level of English proficiency in Norway is reflected in the excellence of the teaching, which is primarily in the hands of professors who are English native speakers and experts in their respective fields.
+The high level of English proficiency in Norway is reflected in the excellence of the teaching, which is partly in the hands of professors who are English native speakers and experts in their respective fields.

 The first year gives you a broad introduction to the language and literature, as well as the cultural history of Great Britain and the USA.
-During the first semester we normally organise a study trip to York, UK.
-Due to the corona pandemic, this will in the autumn of 2020 be replaced by an optional online offering organised by the Norwegian Study Centre in York.

 In the second year you will choose courses that will supplement your English studies.
 You may choose courses in a variety of fields.
 We offer courses in Norwegian for international students on different levels, as well as a course in Norwegian Society and Culture.
 You may also choose to spend one or two semesters abroad as an exchange student.